samsit-phew/catty-player/README.md

 # Catty-player — Terminal Music Player

-Catty is a compact terminal music player with a visualizer, playlist, and an extensible UI.
+Catty is a compact terminal music player with a visualizer, playlist, and an extensible UI.(that im sure ya wont like lol)

 Quickstart